Enhanced detection of time-dependent dielectric structure: Rayleigh's limit and quantum vacuum: Abstract

 \section{Abstract}

 Detection of scattered light can determine the susceptibility of dielectrics.
-It is normally limited by Rayleigh's limit: details finer than the wavelength of the incident light cannot be determined from the far-field domain.
-We show that putting the dielectric in motion can be useful for determining its susceptibility.
-This inverse quantum optics problem is studied in two different versions: {\it (i)} A spatially and temporally modulated metamaterial, whose dielectric permeability is similar to that of moving dielectrics. {\it (ii)} A dielectric moving with a constant velocity, a problem we studied within relativistic optics.
-Certain features of the susceptibility can be determined without shining any incident field on the dielectric because the vacuum contribution to the photodetection signal is non-zero due to the negative frequencies.
-When the incident light is shined, the determination of dielectric susceptibility is enhanced and and goes beyond the classical Rayleigh limit; it pertains to evanescent waves for {\it (ii)}, but reaches the far-field domain for {\it (i)}.
+Such imaging normally holds Rayleigh's limit: details finer than the wavelength of the incident light cannot be determined from the far-field zone.
+We show that time-modulation of an inhomogeneous dielectric can be used to determine its susceptibility.
+To this end, we focus on the inverse quantum optics problem for spatially and temporally modulated metamaterial, whose dielectric susceptibility is similar to moving dielectrics.
+We show that the vacuum contribution to the photodetection signal is non-zero due to the negative frequencies even in the far-field zone. {Hence, certain dielectric features can be determined without radiating any incident field on the dielectric.
+When the incident light is scattered (or re-radiated), the determination of dielectric susceptibility is enhanced and overcomes Rayleigh's limit in the far-field zone.
+We study similar effects for an inhomogeneous dielectric moving with a constant speed, a problem we consider within relativistic optics.
+Now the vacuum contribution to the photodetection signal reflects dielectric features, can be long-range in space but is not a far-field effect. }

 \comment{Letter to PRL editors (100 words).